 Once the scheduler has had all message recipient addresses processed by the transport agents, it will handle possible diagnostics on the message, and

-If the filename in the $POSTOFFICE/postman/ directory has an
+If the filename in the $POSTOFFICE

 underscore in it, the reason for the copy is soft, that is, the